arikast/askbash/README.md

 ==================================

 See lib/completers/*.rb for examples of writing your own dynamic completer.
 You basically just need to extend a class and implement a few methods.
-You will also likely find it useful to enable debugging output, which can be done by setting an environment variable in your .bashrc like this:
+You will also likely find it useful to enable debugging output, which can be done by setting an environment variable in your .bashrc (or .bash_profile as the case may be) like this:

 ```bash
    export ASKBASH_DEBUG=1